MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/fiscal-integration-for-retail-channel.md

 - **Fiscal document provider configuration** – This configuration defines an output method and a format for fiscal documents.
 It also contains a data mapping for taxes and payment methods, to make data from Retail POS compatible with the values that are predefined in the fiscal device firmware.
 - **Fiscal connector configuration** – This configuration defines the physical communication with the specific fiscal device.

 A fiscal registration process for a specific POS register is defined by a corresponding setting in the POS functionality profile.
-For more details about how to configure a fiscal registration process, upload fiscal document provider and fiscal connector configurations, and change their parameters, see [How to set up a fiscal registration process](setting-up-fiscal-integration-for-retail-channel#how-to-set-up-a-fiscal-registration-process).
+For more details about how to configure a fiscal registration process, upload fiscal document provider and fiscal connector configurations, and change their parameters, see [Set up a fiscal registration process](setting-up-fiscal-integration-for-retail-channel#set-up-a-fiscal-registration-process).

 The following example shows a typical fiscal registration execution flow for a fiscal device.
 The flow starts with an event in the POS (for example, finalization of a sales transaction) and implements the following sequence of steps: